LinuxCommandLibrary

 DESCRIPTION

 postmap creates and queries Postfix lookup tables.
-It converts plain text files to indexed database format (hash, btree, etc.) for efficient lookups by the Postfix mail system.
+It converts plain text files containing key-value pairs into indexed database formats (hash, btree, dbm) for efficient lookups by the Postfix mail system.
+Common uses include virtual alias maps, transport maps, and access control tables.

 PARAMETERS